Canonical Quantisation of Bound and Unbound WQFT: Conclusions

 The methodology developed in this paper opens up several new avenues for follow-up work.
 In the context of gravitational two-body scattering, we now have an entire plethora of $\hat{N}$-matrix elements that can be calculated at higher-PM orders.
-In order to make use of the separation between conservative and radiative dynamics provided by taking the vacuum element $\langle0|\hat{N}|0\rangle$ we will need to understand the infrared properties in more detail, and see whether $\hat{N}$ admits factorisation properties analagous to the $\hat{S}$-matrix in QCD.
-The Magnusian will also be highly useful when considering spin, as it captures information contained by both the momentum impulse $\Delta p_i^\mu$ and spin kick (change in the spin vector) $\Delta S_i^\mu$.
+In order to make use of the separation between conservative and radiative dynamics provided by taking the vacuum element $\langle0|\hat{N}|0\rangle$ we will need to understand the infrared properties in more detail, and see whether $\hat{N}$ admits factorisation properties analogous to the $\hat{S}$-matrix in QCD.
+The $\hat{N}$-matrix will also be highly useful when considering spin, as it captures information contained by both the momentum impulse $\Delta p_i^\mu$ and spin kick (change in the spin vector) $\Delta S_i^\mu$.
 By focusing on a single worldline, we can also now compute Compton-like matrix elements $N(k_1,k_2)$ that can be matched to solutions of the Teukolsky equation~\cite{Bautista:2026qse}.
 More generic radiative matrix elements involving the full two-body scattering will find application in matching to EOB-resummed models of the full two-body dynamics~\cite{Buonanno:1998gg,Buonanno:2024vkx,Buonanno:2024byg}.

 Most tantalisingly, we would now like to perform direct calculations involving the bound two-body motion, taking full advantage of the SF expansion and the $\hat{N}$ operator.
 Previous efforts to learn about bound motion by first focusing on scattering have been impeded at high perturbative orders by hereditary (tail) effects \cite{Bini:2024tft,Dlapa:2024cje,Dlapa:2025biy}, in which back-reacted radiation re-enters the two-body system --- implying a non-local-in-time underlying two-body Hamiltonian.
 This prevents direct analytic continuation between bound and unbound gauge-invariant quantities, such as the radial action, after integration.
-However, by showcasing the link between $\hat{N}$-matrix elements at the \emph{integrand level}, we can now apply the correspondence prior to integration, thus remaining agnostic to classical background trajectories.
-Our final task is then to directly integrate over the bound trajectories, and thus circumvent the tail effect entirely --- an exciting prospect that we leave for the future.
+However, by showcasing the link between $\hat{N}$-matrix elements at the \emph{integrand level}, we can now expose the correspondence prior to integration, thus remaining agnostic to background trajectories.
+Our final task is then to directly integrate over the bound trajectories, thereby bypassing the obstruction that tails pose to an analytic continuation --- an exciting prospect that we leave for the future.